October 15, 2012

 As the images continued to flow in rapid succession, taking me back in time, I teared up.
 The pain from wounds long healed and forgotten manifested.

-Achieving LGBT equality has been a long and painful journey for many of us.
-Since before the days of Stonewall, LGBT people have fought to be treated as human beings with respect and dignity and be afforded the same basic human rights that all people deserve.
+Achieving LGBTQ equality has been a long and painful journey for many of us.
+Since before the days of Stonewall, LGBTQ people have fought to be treated as human beings with respect and dignity and be afforded the same basic human rights that all people deserve.

 Twenty years ago, this gay Latino couple would not have been able to walk freely holding hands in my neighborhood as they did tonight without being verbally harassed, bashed or killed.
 In many parts of the country, it is still unsafe and dangerous to simply be who we are.